csenguptaacn/demos.lout/README.md

 		$Lightning.use(
-		'c:lout_webinquiryapp', // name of the Lightning app function () {
+		'c:Lout_webinquiryapp', // name of the Lightning app function () {
       // Callback once framework and app loaded
 		$Lightning.createComponent(
-        'c:lout_webinquiryform', // top-level component of your app {
+        'c:Loutwebinquirydev', // top-level component of your app {

         }, // attributes to set on the component when created